 I fell into a deep sleep during the long bus ride from Göreme to Bodrum – only to be awakened abruptly at 5 a.m. by the steward who motioned me off the bus.
 I knew we weren’t in Bodrum yet.
 It was dark and cold outside.

 Disheveled and half asleep I stumbled off the bus.
 The steward pointed to my luggage – the only piece left in the hold.
 I nodded and he hauled it out on the cobblestone pavement and got back into the bus.
-The bus sped off leaving me standing alone on the street wondering if I was having the dreaded Turkish-bus-stop nightmare again!
+The bus sped off leaving me standing alone wondering if I was having the dreaded Turkish-bus-stop nightmare again!
 Watching the movie Zero Dark Thirty on my iPhone just before falling asleep didn’t make the experience any less creepy….

 As the bus tail lights disappeared into the night, two Turkish men with attitudes approached me out of the dark and I felt a big lump in my throat.
 One of them said “Bodrum”, held out his weathered hand which was holding a 20 Turkish lira (TL) note, pointed at it, and said “money”.